Antivirus Software Review: Norton 360

-Provides excellent, test-lab-verified security
+Provides excellent, testing lab-verified security

 Includes a useful password manager and VPN

-Does not offer anti-theft features
+Lacks anti-theft features

-Missing several basic functions, particularly on MacOS
+Missing several basic features, particularly on macOS

 Installation & Usage

-Prior to downloading any Norton program, you need to create an account and purchase a software license.
-A download link for the software you've purchased will then appear in your "My Norton" account.
+After this, a download link for the software you've purchased or are trialing will appear in your "My Norton" account.
 Installation took us around three minutes.
-Prior to installing, you can opt in to "Norton Community Watch", which will allow the program to collect and transmit certain data to Norton to improve the identification of malware.
+Prior to installing, you can opt in to "Norton Community Watch", which allows the program to collect and transmit certain data to Norton to improve the identification of malware.
 We did not notice any other optional installation features.

-Once you've paid for a "Norton 360" subscription (and not the "Antivirus" subscription) you can send an installation link to your other devices.
+After purchasing a Norton 360 subscription, you can send an installation link to your other devices.
 Then, you can access the program's different features through the "My Norton" hub.
-These include (depending on your subscription) "Device Security" (antivirus), "Secure VPN", "Cloud Backup", "Password Manager", and "Parental Controls".
+These include (depending on your subscription) Dark Web Monitoring, Secure VPN, Cloud Backup, a password manager, and Parental Controls.

-Between the "My Norton" hub and the antivirus interface there is some redundancy, undermining the purpose of the former.
-Since parental controls are primarily administered through the web dashboard, and the password manager is present in the modules, by also adding VPN to the modules, Norton could have done away with the hub altogether.
+Between the "My Norton" hub and the antivirus dashboard there is some overlap, undermining the purpose of the former.
+Since parental controls are primarily administered through the web dashboard, and the password manager is included amongst the dashboard's features, if Norton had added the VPN there as well, it could have done away with the hub altogether.

 Score: 4.3 / 5